camunda/camunda-docs/docs/components/modeler/bpmn/service-tasks/service-tasks.md

 ---
 id: service-tasks
 title: "Service tasks"
+description: "A service task represents a work item in the process with a specific type."
 ---

 A service task represents a work item in the process with a specific type.